The World Heritage Convention is one of the most important global conservation instruments

 It embodies a visionary idea – that some places are so important that their protection is not only the responsibility of a single nation, but is also the duty of the international community as a whole; and not only for this generation, but for all those to come.

-It is governed by the World Heritage Committee supported by the UNESCO World Heritage Centre, the secretariat for the Convention, and three technical advisory bodies to the Committee: IUCN is the Advisory Body on natural heritage, evaluating sites that are nominated and in accordance with the relevant Convention criteria 7 - 10:
+It is governed by the World Heritage Committee supported by the UNESCO World Heritage Centre, the secretariat for the Convention, and three technical advisory bodies to the Committee: IUCN, ICOMOS, ICCROM.
+IUCN is the Advisory Body on natural heritage.
+It monitors listed sites and evaluates sites nominated to the World Heritage List, in accordance with the relevant natural criteria for selection (vii) - (x):

 For more information on the World Heritage Convention, visit the UNESCO World Heritage Centre website.